IBM/virtual-mirror-for-ecommerce/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Connect to Mobile First Foundation using a mobile application.
+* Connect to IBM Mobile Foundation using a mobile application.
 * Take inputs from mobile application and do required processing on IBM Cloud.
 * Deploy and use cloud foundry applications.
 * Access images from Cloud Object Storage using a mobile application.